Gagnavarslan/sst/docs/index.rst

     Command line options for sst-run
 ------------------------------------

-Usage: sst-run [regex] [options]
+Usage: sst-run [options] [regexps]

-- Calling sst-run with regex as arguments will run the tests whose testname(s) match the regex.
+* Calling sst-run with test regular expression(s) as argument(s) will run the tests whose test name(s) match the regular expression(s).

+* You may optionally create data file(s) for data-driven testing.
+Create a '^' delimited txt data file with the same name as the test script, plus the '.csv' extension.
+This will run a test script using each row in the data file (1st row of data file is variable name mapping)

 Options:
   -h, --help                show this help message and exit